AurieFramework/YYToolkit/README.md

 - Full compatibility with existing tools like UndertaleModTool or Dogscepter.

 **Note:** GML Compilation is only supported if UndertaleModTool v0.4.0-pre2 or newer is running.

+## Plugin Repository
+Plugins have moved to [a separate repository](https://github.com/Archie-osu/awesome-yytk).

+The ExamplePlugin will remain in this repository, however.